-Although I’ve co-founded a handful of companies, I didn’t really create my first startup till 7 years ago.
+Although I’ve co-founded a handful of companies, I didn’t really create my first startup till seven years ago.
 The first one was Crazy Egg, which helps make websites more useable.
-And it wasn’t till 4.5 years ago till I co-founded my first venture-backed startup, KISSmetrics.
+And it wasn’t till four and a half years ago till I co-founded my first venture-backed startup KISSmetrics.

-As they say, the startup life is a roller coaster with ups and downs.
-So if you are looking to start one, hopefully this blog post will help you.
+As they say, “the startup life is a roller coaster with ups and downs”.
+So, if you are looking to start one, I hope this blog post will help you.

 Here are 11 things I wish I knew before starting my first startup: